carlocampajola/SDKIM/README.md

 - scipy.optimize and scipy.integrate

 The src/ folder contains the source code for the SDKIM model class, while the examples/ folder contains example codes for simulation and estimation.

+The code was developed in the Spyder IDE and is made for inline ipython execution.
+It can be easily translated to a jupyter notebook or an executable python script.